Annual charge for garden waste

-All homes that sign up will receive a permit label to stick on your garden waste bin or labels for your sacks and all subscribed properties will be added to our collection round lists.
-Bins or sacks that do not display the labels will not be emptied.
+All homes that sign up will receive a permit label to stick on your garden waste bin or labels for your sacks, and all subscribed properties will be added to our collection round lists.
 These will be a different colour each year.

 What happens if I run out of sack labels before the end of the year?